jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

       -> (  idx   : Fin (S n))
                  -> Razor g (index idx types)

   Split : (tuple : Razor               g  (TyTuple types))
        -> (body  : Razor (revAdd types g) b)
                 -> Razor               g  b
 ```

-Taking advantage of vectors we can define a safe projection constructor (`Proj`) that takes as an index a number known to be within the range represented by `[0,S n]`.
+By taking advantage of vectors we can define a safe projection constructor (`Proj`) that takes as an index a number known to be within the range represented by `[0,S n]`.
 The type of `Proj` can then reconstruct the type of the entry using a type-level application of vector's `index` function.

 The destructor `Split` decomposes a tuple into its constituent elements i.e. pattern matching.